-The anti-theft alarm system is automatically switched on when locking the vehicle.
+The anti-theft alarm system is automatically connected on locking the vehicle.
 The system is then primed.

 When does the system trigger an alarm?

 The system triggers an alarm if the following unauthorised actions are carried out when the vehicle is locked: